Technologies for teaching and learning

 Introduction to technologies for teaching and learning

-This workshop will not be offered this academic year.
-You can obtain training that relates to technology and pedagogy from your local Learning Technology teams who will be able to situate the advice within Faculty specific requirements.
+Training relating to technology and pedagogy can also be obtained from your local Learning Technology teams who will be able to situate the advice within Faculty specific requirements.
 Each Faculty will have a suite of workshops and resources to support you.
 To find out what is available please contact your Faculty Team directly.

 Who should attend?

 Staff who are new to teaching, who do not feel comfortable with technology and wish to discover how some College-wide technologies could enhance their teaching or support for learners, within both classroom settings and online environments.

 Using examples from Imperial and elsewhere, the workshop will examine the ways in which technologies can be used to create new and exciting teaching and learning experiences.
 Participants will consider their own teaching contexts and evaluate how such tools might be applied to their practice.
 There will be an opportunity to discuss some of the benefits and challenges of using these technologies and to identify any further support required to implement changes.